WentTheFox/BSDataPuller/README.md

 ///The author of the song.
 string SongAuthor = "";

-///The mappers of the current map (as a single comma-separated string, legacy value for backwards-compatibility). string Mapper = "";
+///Comma-separated names of mappers and lighters of the current map (property name kept for backwards-compatibility). string Mapper = "";

 ///The mappers of the current map as a list of names.